anandsainath/SOREn/README.txt

 CONTACT :
 For questions about the application, please contact CDC(Chennai Data club) at
-1. asainath@gatech.edu
+1. arajagopal@gatech.edu
-2. sanjay.obla@gatech.edu
+2. asainath@gatech.edu
-3. arajagopal@gatech.edu
+3. sanjay.obla@gatech.edu

 QUICKSTART INSTRUCTIONS :

 The prerequisites to run this application are
 1. Python 2.8 or above
 2. MySQL
-3. FLASK API
+3. Flask API

-The system has been tested on MAC, Ubuntu and Windows
+The system has been tested on MAC and Ubuntu

 CODE :
 The size of this software is greater than 5MB.
 Please clone the code repository from https://github.com/anandsainath/SOREn.

 EXECUTION STEPS:
-Start MYSQL service
+Start MySQL service
 Restore the MySQL dump -soren.dump from SOREn folder

 Execute the run.py file in SOREn folder